Jarn/jarn.mkrelease/README.txt

   $ mkrelease -d pypi src/my.package

-Index servers are not limited to PyPI though.
+Index servers are not limited to PyPI.
 For example, in the Plone world it is common practice to upload packages to plone.org as well as PyPI.